Marketing Intermediate Updated 2026-03-22

 What is SLA (Service Level Agreement)?

-A service level agreement (SLA) is a formal agreement between two parties — often marketing and sales, or a company and its customers — defining specific performance standards, responsibilities, and accountability metrics.
+A service level agreement (SLA) is a formal agreement between two parties.
+Often marketing and sales, or a company and its customers.
+Defining specific.

 What is an SLA (Service Level Agreement)?